Dwivedi07/Non-Linear-MPC/README.md

-# Non-Linear-MPC
+#Trajectory Tracking
-This has ROS integrated python file of non-linear kineamtic and dynamic model based controller for autonomous vehicles.
+This has ROS integrated python and cpp files of non-linear kineamtic, dynamic and pure pursuit model based controller for autonomous vehicles.